 o Grand Canyon National Park - Backcountry Campsite Information ESSENTIAL READING!

-o Grand Canyon National Park - Backcountry Map
+o Grand Canyon National Park - Corridor Hiking Trails Map

 During the winter season (approximately late October through mid-May), a backcountry permit is required for overnight use of the North Rim from the park's northern boundary to Bright Angel Point on the canyon rim.
 Winter access is by hiking, snowshoeing or cross-country skiing.
 Permit holders are allowed to camp at-large between the park's north boundary and the North Kaibab trailhead (but not at the trailhead itself).
 Between the North Kaibab trailhead and the Bright Angel Point area, camping is permitted only at the North Rim Campground group campsite.